jeremmfr/terraform-provider-junos/docs/index.md

   It can also be enabled from the `JUNOS_NO_DECODE_SECRETS` environment variable and its value is `1`, `t` or `true`.

+- **use_single_session** (Optional, Boolean)
+  Enable single session mode to reuse a single Netconf/SSH connection for all operations.
+  This drastically reduces latency and authentication overhead, significantly improving deployment speed (especially on SRX devices).
+  It can also be enabled from the `JUNOS_USE_SINGLE_SESSION` environment variable.
+  Defaults to `false`.

 -> **Note**
   Two SSH authentication methods (keys / password) are possible and tried with the `sshkey_pem`, `sshkeyfile` arguments or the keys provided by a SSH agent through the `SSH_AUTH_SOCK`